morrijr/node-red-contrib-nanoleaf-aurora/README.md

 * Brightness; set the current brightness.
 Integer payload; 0 -> 100.
     - Numbers less than 0 are clipped to 0
     - Numbers greater than 100 clipped to 100
+* Color; initially support for RGB and HSV
 * Effects; list installed effects
 * Effect; set the current effect and start the show
 * Identify; flash the Nanoleaf Aurora installation on and off (colour cannot be changed)